awsdocs/aws-robomaker-developer-guide/doc_source/create-robot-application.md

 1. Select the **ROS distribution** used by your robot application\.
 For more information about the Robot Operating System \(ROS\), see [www\.ros\.org](http://www.ros.org/)\.

 1. Provide the Amazon S3 path to your bundled robot application file\.
-If this robot application is used only in simulations, specify a bundle built for the **X86\_64** platform\.
+If this robot application is used only in simulations, specify a bundle built for the **X86\_64** architecture\.
 If you use this robot application in a fleet deployment, specify one or more bundles that represent the architectures of the robots in your fleet\.

    Optionally, choose **Create new S3 folder** to go to the Amazon Simple Storage Service AWS Management Console to create and manage buckets\.

+   Using `$LATEST` doesn’t protect you from changes in Amazon S3\.
+When AWS RoboMaker access the file, it will set to read only\.
+For more informatiom about versioning in AWS RoboMaker, see [Application Versioning](application-versioning.md)\.

 1. Optionally, under **Tags**, specify one or more tags for the simulation application\.
 Tags are words or phrases that act as metadata for identifying and organizing your AWS resources\.
 Each tag consists of a key and a value\.
 You can manage tags for your simulation application on the **Simulation application details** page\.